sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Appendix A - Diagnostic (challenges holding us back)

-The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), reflecting citizen's expectations requires ESDC to review services delivered to clients periodically.
+The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), reflecting citizens' expectations, requires ESDC to review services delivered to clients periodically.
 With the ubiquitous nature of technology, any changes to ESDC services will require implicating IT teams.

 The [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) highlights how **departmental CIOs (and CDOs) have a major say** on how departments are to digital transform .